ByronBingham/mediaDB/README.md

 ### Web UI

 Before running Docker, you must build the webapps you want and place them in `tomcat/webapps`.
 This directory can be wherever, but the path must be relative to where the docker-compose file is run.
+You must also create a keystore with a cert for tomcat and place the `.keystore` file in `./tomcat/conf/.keystore`.
+You can run `./tomcat/createSSLCert.[bat/sh]` to quickly create a cert.
+It would be better to set up a cert authority service, but that is not covered in this repo, at least not yet.

 #### Building a Webapp